Skip to product information

 Cancellation Policy

-We put a lot of care into planning intimate, high-quality workshop experiences.
-Because our group sizes are small and significant logistical planning begins well in advance, we must adhere to a firm cancellation policy.
-We strongly encourage you to purchase trip insurance to protect your investment should unforeseen circumstances arise.
+We put a great deal of care into planning small, personalized workshop experiences.
+Because group sizes are limited and logistics begin well in advance, we must adhere to the following cancellation policy.
+We strongly recommend purchasing trip insurance to protect your investment in case of unforeseen circumstances.

-• Initial Payment: An initial payment is required to secure your spot in the workshop.
+• Initial Payment: An initial payment (applied toward the total workshop fee) is required to secure your spot.

-• Cancellation More Than 90 Days Out: If you need to cancel your registration more than 90 days before the workshop start date, we will refund your initial payment, minus a $100 administration fee.
+• Cancellation More Than 90 Days Out: If you cancel more than 90 days before the workshop start date, your initial payment will be refunded minus a 5% processing fee.

 • Cancellation Between 60 and 90 Days Out: If you cancel fewer than 90 days but more than 60 days before the workshop start date, your initial payment becomes non-refundable.
-However, should we successfully fill your spot from a waiting list or new registration, we will refund your initial payment, minus a 5% payment processing fee.
+However, if we are able to fill your spot, we will refund your initial payment minus a 5% processing fee.

-• Automatic Final Balance Payment: The remaining balance for the workshop will be automatically charged to the card used for the initial payment 60 days prior to the workshop start date.
-We will send a courtesy reminder email a few days before this charge occurs.
-It is your responsibility to ensure your payment information is up-to-date.
-If you need to use a different card for the final payment, please contact us well before the 60-day deadline.
+• Final Balance Payment: The remaining balance will be automatically charged to the card used for your initial payment 60 days prior to the workshop start date.
+We will send a reminder a few days in advance.
+Please ensure your payment information is up to date.
+If you need to use a different card, contact us before the 60-day deadline.

-• Cancellation Within 60 Days (After Automatic Final Payment): If you cancel fewer than 60 days before the workshop start date, after the final balance has been automatically charged, all payments made (initial payment and final balance) are non-refundable.
-This is why we strongly recommend trip insurance.
-However, should we successfully fill your spot from a waiting list or new registration, we will refund your total payments, minus a 5% payment processing fee.
-We will make a reasonable effort to fill the spot but cannot guarantee it, especially close to the start date.
+• Cancellation Within 60 Days (After Final Payment): If you cancel fewer than 60 days before the workshop start date, all payments made are non-refundable.
+However, if we are able to fill your spot, we will refund your payments minus a 5% processing fee.
+While we will make a reasonable effort to fill the space, this cannot be guaranteed, especially close to the start date.

-• Process & Policy Understanding: All cancellation requests must be submitted in writing via email or US mail.
-Please understand that this policy applies regardless of the reason for cancellation, including medical emergencies, travel disruptions, or other unforeseen circumstances.
-There are no exceptions.
+• Process & Policy Understanding: All cancellation requests must be submitted in writing via email or mail.
+This policy applies regardless of the reason for cancellation, including illness, travel disruptions, or other unforeseen circumstances.

-• Workshop Cancellation by Exploring Exposure: We reserve the right to cancel a workshop if the minimum participant enrollment is not met or due to other unforeseen circumstances (e.g., leader illness, park closures).
-If we must cancel a workshop, you will be notified as soon as possible and offered the choice of transferring your registration and payments to a future workshop or receiving a full refund of all payments made directly to Exploring Exposure.
-Exploring Exposure is not liable for any other expenses you may have incurred, such as airfare, lodging, or rental cars.
-Trip insurance can often cover these associated costs in case of workshop cancellation by us, providing another reason for its purchase.
+• Workshop Cancellation by Exploring Exposure: We reserve the right to cancel a workshop due to insufficient enrollment or unforeseen circumstances (such as leader illness or park closures).
+If this occurs, you will be offered the option to transfer to a future workshop or receive a full refund of all payments made to Exploring Exposure.
+We are not responsible for additional expenses such as airfare, lodging, or rental vehicles.
+Trip insurance may help cover these costs.

 Have Questions?